Bachelor of Science (BS) in Educational Studies Degree

 • Public or private community organizations

-A bachelor’s in educational studies is ideal and highly beneficial for students who are either interested in teaching or working in an education-related field.
-A degree in educational studies prepares you for a career in shaping the lives of children, adolescents and adults alike, making this a life-long rewarding career choice.
-If you find enjoyment in learning and helping others better understand the world around them, a bachelor’s in education studies majors may be a good fit for you.
+An educational studies program can be valuable for those interested in education roles outside traditional teaching.
+It covers theory, policy and administration, as well as pedagogy techniques to help you prepare for a career devoted to shaping the lives of children, adolescents and adults alike.
+If you find enjoyment in learning and helping others better understand the world around them, a bachelor’s degree in education studies may be a good fit for you.
+Furthermore, social and community service managers had a median annual wage of $77,030 as of May 2023, according to the BLS.

 If seeking licensure or certification, applicants to the program are responsible for contacting their state department of education for licensure requirements and program approval.
 In addition, fingerprint and background clearance is required.